 valuefield containing the amount of change being tracked.

 If any of the above information is missing the event is rejected.

-When processing a given event all quests for the given
+When processing a given event all enabled skills for the given

 personaUid are retrieved that have at least one requirement for the given event

 type.
-If no existing progress can be found it is automatically created for the player.
-This simplifies the unlock and availability discovery required by client application.
+This simplifies the unlock and availability discovery required by the client application.

 value type can be any supported JSON type there a couple of rules to consider.
 The processor will treat different types differently in order to make the best decision about how the requirement is met.

 number value is used it is incrementally added to the progress value.
 Therefore, if the current progress value is